 When donors make a year-end philanthropic gift they feel joyful.

 Seriously, MRI-based research has found when people give, or even contemplate giving, to others their brains light up.
 In a super good way.
-They receive a ‘feel good’ shot of dopamine that goes straight to the brain’s pleasure center – the very same thing that happens when people eat chocolate or enjoy sex.
+They receive a ‘feel good’ shot of dopamine that goes straight to the brain’s pleasure center.
 It’s called the ‘warm glow’ effect, and it’s powerful.

 Sadly, this glow doesn’t last long.